 I am a visual artist and social practitioner exploring belonging, resilience, and mental well being.
 I use community engagement and hyperlocal research to gather grassroots perspectives, which I interpret and amplify by making as hand-crafted objects, such as flags, banners, comics, zines, letterpress prints, graphite diagrams, portraits, and soft sculptures.

-I’m proud to shape the worlds I want to be a part of, by supporting emerging refugee, immigrant, diasporic, BIPOC, and APA artists in the Bay Area.
-This spring, I’ll be a mentor with ARTogether’s Artist Mentorship Hub (applications due March 2).
-I’ll also be a guest lecturer in Kearny Street Workshop’s AVA Lab for emerging APA visual artists (applications due March 14).
-Please share widely!
+I’m proud to support emerging refugee, immigrant, diasporic, BIPOC, and APA artists in the Bay Area.
+This spring, I’ll be a mentor with ARTogether’s Artist Mentorship Hub and a guest lecturer in Kearny Street Workshop’s AVA Lab for emerging APA visual artists.

 9/4/2024–1/26/2025: I developed an interactive reflection space in conjunction with Spirit House @ Cantor Arts Center, Stanford University.